holecekales/esp8266/Server/Readme.md

 This is very simple prototype for editing HTML/JS/CSS files that will run on ESP8266 based micro controller.
 At the expsense of low security, it enables me to do the entire design of the user interface for my next gadget, directly on the Microconroller, which is pretty cool.

 ## ToDo:
-* Make the editor fill the page
-* Make the list of files to fill the page

 * Make sure that the notition of selection is represented in the list
 * Implement deletion of files
 * Make sure that the core files can't be deleted (or modified)